President Trump And First Lady Test Positive For COVID-19

 President Trump said Friday that he and the first lady have tested positive for the coronavirus.

-The stunning announcement came hours after the president said he and Mrs. Trump had begun "a quarantine process" after White House adviser Hope Hicks tested positive for the virus.
+The stunning announcement came hours after the president said he and Melania Trump had begun "a quarantine process" after White House adviser Hope Hicks tested positive for the virus.
 Hicks, who serves as counselor to the president, is one of the president's closest advisers.

-"Tonight, @FLOTUS and I tested positive for COVID-19.
+In a tweet, the president said: "Tonight, @FLOTUS and I tested positive for COVID-19.
 We will begin our quarantine and recovery process immediately.
 We will get through this TOGETHER!"

 Tonight, @FLOTUS and I tested positive for COVID-19.
 We will begin our quarantine and recovery process immediately.
 We will get through this TOGETHER!— Donald J. Trump (@realDonaldTrump) October 2, 2020

-White House physician Sean Conley said in a memo dated Oct.
-1 that he had received confirmation "this evening" that Trump and his wife Melania Trump had tested positive for the virus.
+The announcement throws the final stretch of the presidential campaign, already radically upended by the global pandemic, even further into unknown territory.
+Global financial markets declined as the news of Trump's diagnosis spread.

-Conley said Trump will continue "carrying out his duties without disruption while recovering" from the virus.
+In a memo dated Oct.
+1, White House physician Sean Conley confirmed that Trump and his wife had tested positive for the virus on Thursday.

 "The President and First Lady are both well at this time, and they plan to remain at home within the White House during their convalescence," he said.